wpilibsuite/frc-docs/source/docs/software/vision-processing/apriltag/apriltag-intro.rst

 blur - don't use it bad bad bad apriltag 3 shouldn't use it

-Decimation factor - should only impact speed and reliaability of either seeing or not seeing a tag.
+Decimation factor - should only impact speed and reliability of either seeing or not seeing a tag.
 Should not impact corner detection.

 Threads - idk need ot look it up.
 ALign to number of cores?